Graves’ disease and how it can affect the eyes

 Treatment for TED may include:

-Corticosteroids – Prednisone can reduce swelling around the eyes, but side effects may include high blood pressure, weight gain and mood issues.
+Corticosteroids – Prednisone can reduce swelling behind the eyes, but side effects may include high blood pressure, weight gain and mood issues.

 Eye patch – An eye patch can help to treat double vision caused by Graves’ eye disease.

 Glasses with prisms – Special glasses that contain prisms may correct double vision caused by Graves’ eye disease.

 Head elevation – Propping your head higher than the rest of your body while you sleep can lessen eye swelling.

 Lubricating eye drops – Artificial tears and lubricating drops or gels can help keep eyes moist and reduce eye pain and irritation caused by thyroid eye disease.

 Medication – A new drug for thyroid eye disease, Tepezza (teprotumumab-trbw), was recently approved by the U.S. Food and Drug Administration.
 The drug may make double vision better and lessen eye-bulging.

 Surgery – There are different types of surgery for thyroid eye disease that can be used to treat cosmetic issues or vision problems.
 For example, strabismus surgery may be used for misaligned eyes.
 Orbital decompression surgery, which involves removing bone or fat around the eye (orbital fat), may be used to lessen eye-bulging.
 This surgery is usually used to prevent vision loss that may be caused by pressure on the optic nerve.

 Regular eye exams are important for your eye health and because eye exams can reveal health problems like Graves’ eye disease.
 In some cases, your eye doctor may be the first health care provider to spot signs of Graves’ disease.